 Decorating an apartment or rental home can be challenging.
-Renters are usually stuck with existing wall, floor, cabinet and other finishes, which in rental spaces can oftentimes be generic and dull.
+Renters are usually stuck with existing wall, floor, cabinet, and other finishes, which in rental spaces can often be generic and dull.

-But there are affordable ways to dress up a rental space and take your rental home or apartment from drab to fab.
+If doing property improvements is not an option, there are still many affordable ways to dress up a rental space and take your rental home or apartment from drab to fab.
 Try these simple budget decorating ideas for infusing unique style and personality into your apartment or rental home.

 Wall decals are inexpensive and readily available, and most are made to remove easily.
 Decals can even be applied to furniture and tile.
 Want to save even more?
-Consider making your own!
-Removable adhesive shelf liner can easily be cut into various shapes or designs then removed before moving out.
+Make your own.
+Get a roll of removable, adhesive shelf liner.
+This can be easily cut into various shapes or designs, applied to the wall, and then removed before moving out.

-Curtains don’t have to only cover windows.
-Hang inexpensive curtains or fabric along a wall to create a nice feature and provide color and texture to your space, or hang from the ceiling to divide a large area.
+Curtains do not have to only cover windows.
+Hang inexpensive curtains or fabric along a wall to create a nice feature and provide color and texture to your space.
+You can even hang a curtain from the ceiling to divide a large area.

 If you are allowed to paint, choose light neutral colors that will be easier to repaint over before you move.
 Add color through other elements such as art, furniture, and decor.